 - Location: Aurora, Oregon (20 miles south of Portland)

 - Time of Internship: Typically spring to late summer or early fall.
 Timing is flexible for each candidate depending on needs.

 - For students in the United States, you must be enrolled in a college or university with plans to continue classes after completing the internship.

-- Pay: Students typically work 40 hours per week during summer, 20 hours or less during the school year, and are paid for each hour of work.
+- Pay: Students typically work 40 hours per week during summer, 20 hours or less during the school year, and are paid hourly.
 Pay is based on experience.